xcart/xc5-manual/en/modules/mailchimp_integration_with_e-commerce_support/getting_started_with_mailchimp_integration_with_e-commerce_support.md

 Regardless of the connection method that has been used, after a successful connection you will be able to see the “MailChimp Integration with E-commerce support” module settings page with your MailChimp API key showing in the field of the same name:
 <img>
-Should you need to change the MailChimp account or the API key used for the connection, you will be able to do so at any time using the “Reset MailChimp connection” link provided next to the MailChimp API key field.
+Should you need to change the MailChimp account or the API key used for the connection, you will be able to do so at any time using the “Reset MailChimp connection” link provided next to the MailChimp API key field (See [Disconnect Integration](#disconnect-integration) for more info).

 Once your integration has been connected to your MailChimp account, you should configure it.
 For example, you will be able to toggle the E-commerce analytics and Abandoned carts features, choose how your customers should be able to subscribe to your MailChimp lists (whether a customer should be able to choose more than one list when subscribing, whether an additional confirmation should be required after a customer opts in to subscribe, etc.) For more info, see {% link "Configuring the addon 'MailChimp Integration with E-commerce support'" ref_ST1QnErC %}